rumenstoyanov/GoConstruction/README.md

 - EF Core ORM;
 - Swagger for docs;
 - Service design pattern;
-- JWT Claims-based authorization (custom policies where the token notably contains the Seniority of the user and the Organisation they are a part of);
+- JWT Claims-based authorization (custom policies where the token notably contains the Seniority of the user and the Organisation they are a part of).

 Also use:
 - PostgreSQL DB